byDagor/Dagor-Brushless-Controller/docs/getting_started/index.md

 # Getting started

 There's a few thing to do before controlling a brushless motor with the Dagor Controller.
 Make sure to read this section carefully before trying to use the controller.

 ## Step 1.
 Materials

-The first step is to collect all the necesarry materials together:
+The first step is to collect all the necessary materials together:

 - Dagor Controller Alpha
 - Diametrically polarized magnet (included with controller)